dillonvuong/supplyframe-challenge/README.md

 ## Compromises/things to optimize
 1. Dropped Bootstrap NPM and favored CDN because I couldn't wrap my head around the folder structure
 2. Implement Cacheing ([1](https://www.geeksforgeeks.org/api-response-caching-using-apicache-middleware-in-node-js/), [2](https://www.npmjs.com/package/lru-cache)) for faster load speeds.
 [Browser cacheing API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) should be used too instead of the map in public/javascript/index.js.
 3. The tooltip could be much better, it just shows the rank of the user for now.
 Also, the user's name does not have ellipses applied to it because ```overflow: hidden;``` made it so that the tooltip does not show.
 This is an open HTML/CSS nesting/class issue and I decided to lose the text truncation in favor of time.
+See [this](https://discord.com/channels/425824580918181889/733717840930013284/985632794749333604) response from the [Nodeiflux Discord Server](https://discord.gg/GH6zyvfQ4B)
 4. Since I am using the CDN version of Bootstrap, no unused css stylings were purged.

 ## Project Objectives which were not finished